genomic-medicine-sweden/metaval/docs/usage.md

 ### Samplesheet

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+You will need to create a samplesheet in csv format with information about the samples you would like to analyse before running the pipeline.
+It has to be a comma-separated file and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'